I love all things fishing, whether it’s chasing smallmouth in the spring, muskies in the fall, or slab crappie through the ice – it’s all good to me.

 Three Way Rig

 The Three-Way Rig is a fishing technique that is very popular among river anglers.
-If you’ve never seen a three-way swivel, they’re a pyramid-shaped swivel with three-line tie points.
+If you’ve never seen a three-way swivel, they’re a pyramid-shaped swivel with 3 eyelets to tie line.

-Tie one end to your mainline.
-The other two line ties are for your weight and hook which will each need an individual leader.
-Use shorter leaders for the fishing weight (8-20 inches) and longer leaders for the hook (14-42 inches).
-The three way rig allows for your weight to sit directly on the bottom while the hook sits more freely in the water.
-A three-way rig works well in current because it allows the weight to stay directly on the bottom while the hook is being pushed up higher into the moving current.
-Some anglers even use floating jig heads to help push their bait up even higher.
-Up north, anglers troll three-way rigs with live bait and artificial lures to target Walleye.
+A three way rig allows for your weight to sit directly on the bottom while the hook sits more freely in the water.
+They work well in current because it allows the weight to stay directly on the bottom while the hook is being pushed up higher into the moving current.
+Some anglers even use floating jig heads to help push bait ups even higher.
+Up north, three-way rigs are trolled with live bait and artificial lures to target Walleye.

 How useful was this post?